-Frome is a small but very charming market town in Somerset that attracts many families each year looking for free or low cost things to do to keep the kids entertained.
-It's a great location for a holiday close to Longleat too.
+Frome is a small but very charming market town in Somerset and offers a number of free (and low cost) things to do for families who want to keep the kids entertained.
+It's a great location for a holiday close to Longleat too, though if you're looking for more of a foodie experience check out my fun things to do in Bruton post too!

 Set on the eastern edge of the Mendip Hills, the town is sat on some steep hills above a river it takes its name from - "Frome" - the old English word for ‘brisk-flowing water’ - the town's Market Place grew up around the springs.
 Hundreds of years later, the springs continue to bubble up under St Johns Church and deliver fresh water to the inhabitants.